Jason Richardson (hurdler): Career

 He turned professional for the 2009 season and focused solely on the 110 m hurdles; his best run of the year (13.29 sec) came in Gainesville, Florida.
 He ran on the IAAF Diamond League circuit in Europe the next year, but came last in the 110 m hurdles final at the 2010 USA Outdoor Track and Field Championships.
 He twice ran a personal record time of 13.15 seconds at the 2011 USA Championships and was rewarded with third place behind David Oliver and Aries Merritt, gaining his first senior international selection in the process.
 During the 2011 IAAF Diamond League season, he won at the DN Galan and came second to Dayron Robles at the London Grand Prix with a personal record run of 13.08 seconds.
 He is coached by John Smith, who also trains Carmelita Jeter and previously coached Maurice Greene.

 On August 29, 2011, Richardson ran 13.16 to win the 110 meter hurdles World Championship in Daegu, South Korea, after Robles (the initial winner) was disqualified for impeding Liu Xiang.
 On August 8, 2012, Richardson won the silver in the 110 meter hurdles at the 2012 Summer Olympics in London.
 In August 2013, Richardson finished 4th in 2013 World Championships in Athletics – Men's 110 metres hurdles.

 Achievements

+Track records

+As of 16 September 2024, Richardson holds the following track records for 110 metres hurdles.